OpenSpace/openspace.github.io/docs/builders/profile_syntax.md

 - `license` (_string_) **optional**: The license under which this profile can be used

 ## Delta Times (a.k.a.
 'Simulation Time Increments')
 Array of time increments in units of simulation seconds per wall-clock seconds.
-These provide ways to speed-up the simulation time.
+These provide ways to speed up the simulation time.
 By default, these map to the number keys 1 through 0, then SHIFT+ 1 through 0, and finally CTRL+ 1 through 0.
 However, they can also be re-mapped to other keys.
 Type: _array of integers_